TaeKimJR/conductor-animate/README.md

 across your page layout from a single, simple configuration.
 You can also create your own custom animations and inject them into the Conductor system.

-Conductor is meant to make complex, page layout animations simple and easy.
+Conductor is meant to make complex page layout animations simple and easy.

 ## Installation